BrianHHough/TeamTreehouse-Full-Stack-JavaScript/03_JavaScript_Functions/README.md

 greeting2();
 ```

 **Global scope** - larger universe.
 You can change the value of a function in the global scope from within the inside function.
+Global scope is when a variable is accessible anywehre inside a program -- in the body of the program and within functions.
+- Variables defined outside a function are called `global variables`.
+- Variables defined within a function are `local variables`.

 >>> All three alerts are for Meg now.
 Key to avoid this is to change variables to be clear they can't be changed...